-5. If you have received a 'dodgy' payment in the last 30 days, you can now see the IP address within the Financial > Online Donations > Errors and Info tab.
+- If you have received a 'dodgy' payment in the last 30 days, you can see the IP address within the Financial > Online Donations > Errors and Info tab.

 That IP address can be added to the block list as described in the article Form & Web Widget Security

-Further reading about high-risk transactions, see this Knowledge Base article.
+For further reading about high-risk transactions, see this Knowledge Base article.